ICI3D/DAIDD/preparation/index.md

 ---
-layout: redirect
+layout: clinic
 redirect: ../development
 tab: Preparation
 subtitle: Instructions for preparation
 ---

-You should complete the following steps in preparation for the clinic before you arrive in Jacksonville.
+You should complete the following steps in preparation for the clinic before you arrive for the Clinic.

 ### 1. Research Pitch